davecparker/code12/Doc/API.md

 public void update()
 {
-	// Move dot a little to right each animation frame dot.x = dot.x + 1;
+	// Move dot a little to the right each animation frame dot.x = dot.x + 1;

 	// If dot goes off-screen to the right, start over at the left